You will complete two compulsory modules, two option modules, and a dissertation.

 30 credits

-This module will introduce students to the analysis of discourse and identity in spoken interaction.
-The course will allow students to develop in-depth, critical understanding of approaches, concepts and debates in spoken discourse analysis.
-The second aim of the module is to provide students with the opportunity to apply their newly acquired methodological insight to the study of discourse and identity in many different conversational and institutional settings.
+This module will introduce you to the analysis of discourse and identity in spoken interaction.
+The course will allow you to develop in-depth, critical understanding of approaches, concepts and debates in spoken discourse analysis.
+The second aim of the module is to provide you with the opportunity to apply your newly acquired methodological insight to the study of discourse and identity in many different conversational and institutional settings.

 A range of methodological frameworks and analytic concepts will be explored, including ethnographic approaches to language analysis, interactional sociolinguistics, conversational analysis, membership categorisation analysis, performativity and narrative analysis.
-Seminar discussions will seek to establish what each of these approaches has to offer to the analysis of discourse practices and identity constructions of speakers in naturally occurring talk.
-For example, we will consider the question if analysts should or can avoid to bring a priori assumptions about the relevance of macro identity categories such as gender and social class to their data.
+Seminar discussions will seek to establish what each of these approaches have to offer to the analysis of discourse practices and identity constructions of speakers in naturally occurring talk.
+For example, we’ll consider the question if analysts should or avoid bringing inferable assumptions about the relevance of macro identity categories such as gender and social class to their data.

-The module will also encourage students to carry out their own projects by collecting, transcribing and analysing a sample of spoken language of their choice.
-Students will then get the opportunity to present and discuss their work with their colleagues in seminars.
+You’ll also be encouraged to carry out your own project by collecting, transcribing and analysing a sample of spoken language of your choice.
+You’ll then get the opportunity to present and discuss your work in seminars.

 |